xmtp/xmtp-react-native-quickstart-groupchat/README.md

 };
 ```

-## Note on Conversations and Messages in Group Chats
+## Note on conversations and messages in group chats

-It's important to note that all the features and methods described in the Conversations and Messages documentation are fully applicable to group chats as well.
+It's important to note that all the features and methods described in the [Conversations](/docs/build/conversations.md) and [Messages](/docs/build/messages/messages.md) documentation are fully applicable to group chats as well.
 This includes starting new conversations, checking if an address is on the network, sending messages, and listing existing conversations.
 XMTP design ensures that you can manage group chats with the same ease and flexibility as one-on-one conversations.